 Mayor Bloomberg gave anticipatory energy to this point, commencing with the topic of immigration.
 Rather than stating a well-baked party line around issues of the border, he asked whether the Federal government could link immigration policy to the regeneration of now-emptied industrial cities.

 The cities needed people, businesses and a new economy.
 Who better to fulfill this than those who dream of being part of America?
 That’s not a slogan.
 It’s an idea.

 Yet perhaps the Mayor most enjoyed speaking about how government should debate its budget.

 “We are all looking at this in the wrong way…The debate should be about whether or not government should provide this kind of education or that, this kind of defense or that,… (don’t) let the money drive it…the most important thing is…what are we going to do to keep the country safe and growing?”

 It’s basic common sense, plus a tinge of revolution.
 What he suggested was a way to turn the current budget process on its head.
 Or perhaps flip it back on its own two feet?

-‘Decide first, then raise the money.’
+‘Decide first, then raise the money (or just say you’re going to, then don’t).’
 In current political thought, there’s a sense of big or small government, red or blue, guns or butter.
 Each fighting for their own assigned incremental raise.
 Questioning whether a program is still relevant often falls to the wayside, with the raise itself being the definition of political success.
 And we ask why the government spends too much.

 You may call it a leap to consider this, because the government just doesn’t work that way.
 Precisely.
 And that way?
 Government isn’t working.

-Consider that free of the platform constraints of party, and its associated traditions and favors, a mind at the Center can, as one of my favorite Apple ad campaigns says, think differently.
+Consider that free of the platform constraints of party, and its associated traditions, ideological blinders and favors – a mind at the political center can, as one of my favorite Apple ad campaigns says, ‘think differently’.